apcurran/e-commerce-site/README.md

 ## Features:

-- Utilizes the Express JS framework, EJS templating, and MongoDB for the database
+- Utilizes the Express JS framework, EJS templating, and MongoDB (Mongoose) for the database

 - Full sign up, log in, and log out functionality with Passport JS for Auth